Exploring the species of British Columbia's Central Coast

 Right now you'll need a cell/wireless connection to use all of the pages.
 We're working on a completely offline version to use in areas without cell service.
-We hope to have that available in the coming months.
 In the meantime, pages previously viewed in the app will become available offline.

 Numerous links are provided throughout the text on this site.
 These links are highlighted in green, and connect to useful photos, articles, definitions, species ID pages on this site and others, or to other relevant information.
 As well, most of the photos throughout the site will expand when clicked.

 This site is constantly evolving as we improve the accuracy of our IDs.
 While we believe that the large majority of species identifications on this site are correct, we cannot guarantee that every species ID is correct (though it will be close: to Family or Genus, at least).
 We identify to the best of our abilities at the time, and uncertainty is indicated on species pages.
 Links to further identification information are provided for you to make your own IDs in the field.
 We will continue to update the website as we improve our identifications.
 If you have any comments or suggestions, please contact us at